corafan1116/Moth-Species-Classification/README.md

 ## Dataset

-The project uses a subset of 20 moth species from the publicly available *Butterflies and Moths Species Classification Dataset* on Kaggle.
+The project uses a subset of 20 moth species from the publicly available *Butterfly & Moths Image Classification 100 species* on Kaggle.

 Only the moth categories were retained for this study; butterfly categories were excluded.

 The original dataset is **not included in this repository**.

+The dataset can be obtained from its original [Kaggle source](https://www.kaggle.com/datasets/gpiosenka/butterfly-images40-species).

 ### Dataset Configuration